How to Plant, Grow and Prune Ilex, common name Holly

 Holly - Latin name Ilex, is a familiar, favourite garden shrub.
 Holly is an evergreen, slow-growing shrub, with bright variegated leaves and colourful berries.

-Before you plant Holly, be aware the berries are toxic to cats, dogs and people- check out RHS list of poisonous plants.
+Before you plant Holly, be aware that the berries are toxic to cats, dogs and people- check out RHS list of poisonous plants.

 Where to plant Holly

-Hollies prefer soil to be on the moist side but well drained and are best planted late winter or early spring.
+Hollies prefer soil to be on the moist side but well-drained, and are best planted late winter or early spring.
 They have the potential to be trained into a standard, which can look attractive in a mixed border.
 Hollies are also good to grow in a coastal garden and tolerate urban pollution.

-Hollies are suitable to make a wind resistant hedge, and once planted resent transplanting.
-An easy maintenance free shrub.
+An easy, maintenance-free shrub.
 In terms of size and spread, many Hollies are large, 12- 20 metres is not uncommon.
-Most gardens will require something much smaller, there are a few compact varieties such as 'Golden Gem' up to around 1 m, 'Wiesmoor Silber' 2.5m it is always worth checking the eventual size on the plant label.
+Most gardens will require something much smaller.
+There are a few compact varieties, such as 'Golden Gem' up to around 1 m, 'Wiesmoor Silber' 2.5m ; Ilex aquifolium Myrtifolia - is a compact Male Holly; Ilex aquifolium 'Hascombensis' compact 2.5m

 How to get attractive berries on Hollies - you need both sexes

-How to prune Holly
+How to Prune Holly

 The slow growing nature of Holly means that pruning is not essential.